 Sporting goods are kind of personal

 A key reason for this is that, for the core outdoor and sporting goods consumer, purchases are very personal.
 Bow hunters need to feel how a bow handles.
-A fisherman needs to feel the flex in a rod and an avid hiker would likely not purchase a boot without knowing how it feels being worn.
+A fisherman needs to feel the flex in a rod.
+An avid hiker would likely not purchase a boot without knowing how it feels being worn.
 This has allowed many of the outdoor and sporting goods retailers further insulating themselves from online alternatives.

-Bass Pro Shops, Gander Mountain and REI focus more on outdoor activities like fishing, hunting and camping, respectively, while stores like Academy Sports and Modell’s focus more on traditional team and individual sports.
+Bass Pro Shops, Gander Mountain and REI focus more on outdoor activities like fishing, hunting and camping, respectively.
+Stores like Academy Sports and Modell’s focus more on traditional team and individual sports.
 Dick’s is much more of a generalist, calling itself the “largest omni-channel full-line sporting goods retailer in the US.”
 Dick’s also owns Field and Stream, Golf Galaxy and True Runner, which further demonstrate the industry’s move to specialization.

-This is not to say that a consumer might decide to go to a Bass Pro Shops, REI or Dick’s just to look around.
+Sure, a consumer might decide to go to a Bass Pro Shops, REI or Dick’s just to look around.
 But the products are what bring consumers to the store, not the store itself.
 These retailers recognize this too, with each of them is trying to create a better in-store experience.
 (You get the full treatment at the Bass Pro Shops in Springfield Missouri.)
-More and more, stores like Field and Stream and REI are also trying to make their stores more of an experience, putting the focus on the store, not the brand.
+More and more, stores like Field and Stream and REI are also trying to make their stores more of an experience.
+They put the focus on the store, not the brand.

-At this point, it is difficult to imagine further consolidation in the outdoor and sporting goods category and the major players are surviving this nasty retail environment for the moment.
+At this point, its difficult to imagine further consolidation in the outdoor and sporting goods category.
+The major players are surviving this nasty retail environment for the moment.
 However, they all must make investments in their continued viability.
 While creating a better shopping environment is critical, it can be easily be copied and improved upon.
 Investments must be made in brand differentiation that goes beyond outdoors, country, athlete or camper.
 These terms describe what their customers are but fail to describe who they aspire to be.
 Aligning with that will differentiate the outdoor and sporting goods stores from the others.